Television Discourse Decoded: Comprehensive Multimodal Analytics at Scale: Data Collection Processing

-\subsection{Transcription and speaker diarization}
+\subsection{Transcription and Speaker Diarization}

-To transcribe the videos in our dataset, we leveraged OpenAI's Whisper speech-to-text model~\cite{radford2023robust}, which is noted for its robust performance on diverse accents and technical language.
-Whisper has also demonstrated near-human-level accuracy in challenging noisy settings~\cite{ li2023efficient}.
-However, transcription was just the first step in our methodology.
-Debates are complex, multi-speaker environments, making it critical to also perform speaker diarization, a process that partitions an audio stream into segments and attributes them to specific speakers~\cite{park2022review}.
+To analyze the content of the debates, it was essential to determine both what was said and who said it.
+Audio transcription converts speech in an audio file into written text, but debates involve multiple speakers in multi-turn interactions.
+Therefore, before transcription, we performed speaker diarization—a process that partitions an audio stream into segments and attributes them to specific speakers~\cite{park2022review}.
+This allowed us to transcribe individual speaker segments, resulting in a conversation-format transcription for each video.

-Before undertaking diarization, we executed two key pre-processing steps to enhance the quality of the results.
-First, we removed segments devoid of speech, such as interstitials and speaker transitions, using the Voice Activity Detection feature from the Pyannote toolkit~\cite{bredin2020pyannote}.
-This removal improved the subsequent diarization accuracy.
-Second, we filtered out overlapping speech segments to avoid performance degradation in speaker clustering.
-This was accomplished using the same Pyannote model~\cite{bredin2021end}.
+We executed two key pre-processing steps to enhance the quality of the diarization results.
+First, we removed segments devoid of speech, such as interstitials and speaker transitions, using the \textbf{Voice Activity Detection} feature from the Pyannote toolkit~\cite{bredin2020pyannote}.
+This removal improved subsequent diarization accuracy.
+Second, we filtered out overlapping speech segments to avoid performance degradation in speaker clustering during diarization, accomplished using the same Pyannote model~\cite{bredin2021end}.

-After these pre-processing steps, we employed the Pyannote diarization module to partition the audio into homogeneous segments, each assigned to a specific speaker~\cite{bredin2020pyannote, bredin2021end}.
-This method, which combines Whisper's transcription with Pyannote's audio segmentation and speaker diarization features, allowed us to transcribe and also accurately attribute speech to individual speakers.
+After these pre-processing steps, we employed the Pyannote \textbf{diarization} module to partition the audio into homogeneous segments, each assigned to a specific speaker~\cite{bredin2020pyannote, bredin2021end}.
+For transcription, we leveraged OpenAI's Whisper speech-to-text model~\cite{radford2023robust}, notable for its robust performance on diverse accents and technical language.
+Whisper has demonstrated near-human-level accuracy in challenging noisy settings~\cite{li2023efficient}.
+Combining Whisper's transcription capabilities with Pyannote's audio segmentation and speaker diarization enabled us to transcribe and accurately attribute speech (and the corresponding transcribed text) to individual speakers.